canbeup/roundcube_ampache/README.md

 **This plugins work only with RoundCube 1.4+ and with elastic skin**

 #ToDO
-At the moment, it work but not without bugs ...
+> Added some functionalities to add, remove and custom playlist

-Added some functionalities to add, remove and custom playlist And, indeed remove all the menu from the mail template ...
+> And, indeed remove all the menu from the mail template ...

 # Screenshots
 ![roundcube_ampache Mail](screenshots/Main.png)